 Once single again, I had space to feel my repressed emotions, and ask the unnerving questions:

+Why was sex so terrible?
+What was wrong with me?
+What did I do wrong?! …And what was an orgasm, for that matter?
+I quickly rediscovered masturbation and pornography in my seeking.
+It taught me ‘what men wanted’, what I ‘should’ look like and do.
+It showed me the full extent of my inadequacy, and I hoped I could use it to change myself.
 More than this, it became a means of escape from the deep sense of shame and self-hatred that festered within me.
 The rush of dopamine made me feel alive for a few moments.
 It allowed me to feel in control when I felt lost and vulnerable.
 There was no risk of rejection or being told ‘Hey, you suck at this!’

 I relived traumatic sexual and relational experiences, but this time I was ‘in control’, not them.

 My life became consumed with a combination of increasingly graphic porn, and a shame that covered every fibre of my being.
 I tried to stop.
 I couldn’t.
 I had become chemically and emotionally dependent.
 The shame grew heavier.
 I felt I couldn’t tell anybody.
 Because, porn is a guy’s issue, right?

 I truly thought I was the only woman watching it, and struggling to stop.
 I kept it my secret.